devlooped/TableStorage/readme.md

 Stored entities using `TableRepository` and `TablePartition` use individual columns for properties, which makes it easy to browse the data (and query, as shown above!).

+> NOTE: partition and row keys can also be typed as `Guid`

 But document-based storage is also available via `DocumentRepository` and `DocumentPartition` if you don't need the individual columns.